mithat/Volume-AlpsRK16814MG/readme.md

 voltage for `V_MOT` is 6 VDC.
 When `V_MOT` is 5 VDC, the resulting voltage delivered to the Alps RK16814MG's motor falls below Alps' specified minimum.
 However, the motor seems to have no problem operating at this lower than specified voltage.
-Second, the motor's maximum current consumption is 150 mA.
-This is beyond the capacity of, for example, many Arduinos' on-board voltage regulators.
+Second, the motor's maximum specified current consumption is 150 mA.
+This is beyond the capacity of, for example, the on-board regulators found on many Arduinos.
 Therefore, if you opt to jumper J1, you may have to use an external logic supply if you are using something like an Arduino for control.

 ### Grounding
 The logic supply ground is completely isolated from other grounds.
 For the love